Shaper

-In machining, a shaper is a type of machine tool that uses linear relative motion between the workpiece and a single-point cutting tool to machine a linear toolpath.
-Its cut is analogous to that of a lathe, except that it is (archetypally) linear instead of helical.
+In machining, a shaper or shaping machine is a type of machine tool that uses linear relative motion between the workpiece and a single-point cutting tool to machine a linear toolpath.
+Its cut is analogous to that of a lathe, except that it is (archetypally) linear instead of rotary.

 A wood shaper is a functionally different woodworking tool, typically with a powered rotating cutting head and manually fed workpiece, usually known simply as a shaper in North America and spindle moulder in the UK.